 We work hard to provide tangible benefits to all our employees.
 Here's our current list:

 Although not yet finished, we are actively developing a Growth Framework for all our Engineers.
 This will define a clear pathway to help them advance their career at Netwealth.

 We don't have a formal training program, yet.
 We feel we're not really big enough to warrant that level of governance.
 However, junior developers get 1-2-1 mentoring from a senior developer and all team members take responsibility for mentoring everyone else in areas they excel in.

-We pay for online training that developers request (e.g. Pluralsight) and conferences are considered on an individual basis.
-So far this year we've attended Business of Software (Europe) , ngConf in Salt Lake City and more regular London events.
+We pay for online training that developers request (e.g. Pluralsight), and conferences are considered on an individual basis.
+We've attended Business of Software (Europe) , ngConf in Salt Lake City, and more regular London events.

 Reporting directly to the CTO, you'll be involved in all aspects of our software development lifecycle.
 These include, but are not limited to, requirements gathering, planning, design, coding and testing.
 You'll also take a key role in adopting and implementing standards, and patterns & practices.

 Netwealth is looking for a skilled Angular developer to port our remaining AngularJS codebase to Angular 9.